RedSoftwareSystems/rust-orma/orma/README.md

 # orma <img src="../orma.svg" alt="orma logo" height=26/>

-A PostgreSQL ORM wirtten in Rust language
+A PostgreSQL ORM written in Rust language

 ## Introduction

-When you feel the need to persist data as documents on PostgreSQL you often want a way to map these documens on structs.
+When you feel the need to persist data as documents on PostgreSQL you often want a way to map these documents on structs.

 If you have such needs and you are using PostgreSQL instead of other databases, it's probably because you also want all other cool stuff present in PostgreSQL.